 - Parkinson's disease

 Erectile Dysfunction can also be the result of taking a particular medicine or using certain substances.
-While it's widely known that alcohol, nicotine and illegal substances can affect the quality of your erections, medicines prescribed by your doctor or bought over-the-counter are overlooked culprits of erectile dysfunction.
+While it's widely known that alcohol, smoking and illegal substances can affect the quality of your erections, medicines prescribed by your doctor or bought over-the-counter are overlooked culprits of erectile dysfunction.

-These medicines can range from commonly used antihistamines, used for hay fever allergies, to prescription pain relief and antidepressants.
+These medicines can range from commonly used antihistamines, used for hay fever, to prescription pain relief and antidepressants.
 If you suspect a medicine might be causing your erectile dysfunction, you should speak to your doctor for practical advice.
 Never stop taking a medicine which has been prescribed to you, unless your doctor has told you that it is safe to do so.

 Psychological Factors that Cause Erectile Dysfunction